The P\'olya-Tchebotarev problem with semiclassical external fields: Critical Measures and Critical Sets

 \subsection{Critical Sets}

 Recall that $\Hcal$ denotes the class of test functions introduced in \eqref{deff:testfunctions}.

-Variations $z \mapsto z + th(z)$ induces variations of measures, which we studied in detail in Section~\ref{sec:criticalmeasures}.
+Variations $z \mapsto z + th(z)$ induce variations of measures, which we studied in detail in Section~\ref{sec:criticalmeasures}.
 In a similar way, it also defines variations of sets, that is, the analogue of Definition~\ref{deff:variationenergymeasure}, as we study next.

 \begin{definition} For $h\in \Hcal$ and a set $F\subset \overline\C$, let $F^t$ be the image of $F$ under the mapping $z\mapsto z+th(z)$, $t\in \R$.
 We define the \emph{derivative of the energy functional at $F$ in the direction of $h$} by